-Michael O’Brien (President)
+Michael O’Brien (Chair)

 Michael O’Brien joined the Economic Development Authority in 2015, and is serving his second term.